 - Every Moment Holy Volume 1, Volume 2, and Volume 3.

-- Prewritten prayers have been one of the most helpful tools for me.
-When prayer has been too hard and when Scripture has felt too anxiety-inducing, prayers written by saints past and present have held me up and given me a way to express my feelings to God.
+- Prewritten prayers have been a helpful tools for me.
+When prayer has been too hard and when Scripture has felt too anxiety-inducing, prayers written by saints past and present have held me up and given me a way to speak to God.
 The Every Moment Holy collection has been a favorite.

 - Help My Unbelief: Devotional Poems & Prayers